mittallakshayy/mittallakshayy/README.md

 <h1 align="center">Hi 👋, I'm Lakshay</h1>
 <h3 align="center">A passionate Full Stack Web Engineer from India.
 I strongly believe in "mentor and be mentored" attitude.
-Such an approach towards my career galvanizes me to collaborate with experienced and upcoming Devs.</h3>
+This approach galvanizes me to collaborate with experienced and upcoming Devs.</h3>

 - 🌱 I’m currently learning **how to build enterprise applications that can scale.**